anumat13/project-packer-nginx-ami/README.md

 ### Steps

-1. **Set Up Configuration File**: Create a Packer configuration file, use the provided Packer file as a reference.
+1. **Set Up Configuration File**: Create a Packer configuration file named `aws-ubuntu-ami.pkr.hcl` using the provided Packer file as a reference.

 2. **Define Source Block**: Inside the Packer configuration file, define the source block specifying the base Ubuntu AMI to use as a starting point.
 Ensure that the AMI is accessible in your selected region.